-Fire doors are an absolute crucial defence against the spread of fire.
+In conclusion, fire doors are an absolute crucial defence against the spread of fire.
 You should check with your local fire brigade on whether they are required.
-They are designed to contain a blaze for long enough in order for the occupants to be able to escape the property safely whilst also limiting the damage caused by the fire.
+They are designed to contain a blaze for long enough for the occupants to be able to escape.
+Also, they will therefore be able to leave the property and limiting the damage caused by fire.
 They can be crucial barriers in a building.

-There are different types of door retainers such as: –
+There are different types of door retainers for instance: –

-Door guard – they are a quick install and holds the door open in its position and are perfect for a retro fit.
+Secondly, door guard.
+They are a quick install and holds the door open in its position.
+Perfect for retro fit.
 They are triggered by loud continued noises and either installed at the bottom or the front of the door.

-Agrippa – can be fitted for a specific fire alarm sound they are installed at either the top or the bottom of the door.
+Thirdly, agrippa.
+Can be fitted for a specific fire alarm sound.
+They are installed at either the top or the bottom of the door.

-Geze T000EF – they are battery operated and very easy of opening a door.
-They are installed at the top of the door and the bottom at the front or the back of the door.
+Geze T000EF.
+They are battery operated and very easy of opening a door.
+They are installed at the top of the door.
+The bottom at the front or the back of the door.

-Freedor – these are a cheaper installation and requires a battery change and are at the top of the door or the bottom.
+Freedor.
+These are a cheaper installation and requires a battery change.
+They are at the top of the door or the bottom.

-Agrippa free swing – again a cheaper installation and can be installed at the front or back of the door.
+Lastly, agrippa free swing.
+A cheaper installation and can be installed at the front or back of the door.

 It is important as a landlord to take everything into account.
-Most fires can be prevented by taking some basic and common-sense precautions.
+Most fires can be prevented using basic and common-sense precautions.
 There are specific guidelines for shared or rented properties.

 Did you know?